YinHk-Notes/Unity-VRAR/xr interaction/Locomotion/README.md

 ### Locomotion Providers
 Locomotion Providers are where different types of locomotion are implemented.
 Two Locomotion Providers are supplied as part of the XR Interaction package.
 The **Teleportation Locomotion Provider** and the **Snap Turn Locomotion Provider**.
 Both implement the `LocomotionProvider` abstract class.

+The XR Interaction system provides two implementations of a Locomotion Provider.
+The **Teleport Locomotion Provider**, and the **SnapTurn Locomotion Provider**.

 ### ref
 https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.0/manual/locomotion.html